rmcdonn/rmcdonn/README.md

 [Brief Introduction - Remove this afterwards]

+Seasoned veteran with a focus on Security
-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+#I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 [Provide Objective - Remove this afterwards]]